oxana-shaydullina/Google-Data-Analytics-Capstone-Project/README.md

 Add a Clean step.

-Inspect newly created union to find possible discrepances.
+Inspect union to find possible discrepances.

 What catches the eye first is a considerable amount of <b>nulls</b>, i.e. the absence of a values in a data field in `start_station_name`, `start_station_id`, `end_station_name`, and `end_station_id` fields: from 149K to 171K rows.